“together we not only survive—we thrive.”

 I’ll never forget how he sat on our stairs at home, just inside the front door.
 We were both weeping and holding on to each other.
 I knew it was best for him, for me, and for the children, but it was still hard to talk him into going.
 That night after leaving Tim at the hospital, I came home, put the kids to bed, went into our bedroom and pulled a pillow over my face, and started to sob.
 I was crying out to God, “Why?
 Why God?
 What have we done wrong?
 I don’t understand.”

 There are things I may not ever understand, but I discovered that I had choices to make.
 I could choose to hold on to my feelings of anger, bitterness, and resentment and leave Tim, or I could choose to believe God loved us and knew where we were at.

 I remembered the night nine years before when God’s word to my grief-stricken heart had been to “be still and know that I am God” (Psalm 46:10).
 So that night in 1988, I chose again to trust God with what I didn’t understand.
-In choosing to remain faithful to my vow to God and to Tim, God gave me a song in my night of storm that to this day gives me strength and peace, and calm.
+In choosing to remain faithful to my vow to God and to Tim, God gave me a song in the night of my storm that, to this day, gives me strength, peace, and calm.

 I choose to praise You, to lift my hands to You,

 Turning away from all my struggles, confusion, and strife.